Choral Evensong at the King's College Chapel

 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away (Revelation 21:4). https://www.youtube.com/watch?v=xE7zTYcn3Rw

 Choral Solemn Eucharist at the King's College Chapel

 In the King's Chapel, the main gathering for Choral Holy Communion is on Thursday evenings so that students who wish to be involved in the life of a parish church are free to do so on Sunday mornings.
 We invite you to join us for our weekly University Service of Choral Eucharist.
 In the university chapel tradition, the style of corporate worship is peculiar to the college setting: richly poetic, liturgical, challenging, and countercultural.
-Our preacher this week is Rev'd Dr. Dan Green, minister of the Chester United Baptist Church.
+Our preacher this week is Fr.
+Ian Wissler, Rector of the Parish of Chester.